phrixx/dms_python1/README.md

 2. Check if user mapping sync is needed
 3. Monitor for new CSV files in the configured directory
 4. Process duty status updates and sync to AtHoc
+5. **Auto-cleanup old duty status entries** (runs regardless of CSV file presence)
-5. Log all activities and manage processed files
+6. Log all activities and manage processed files

 ### Windows Automation
 For automated execution on Windows, see the **[Windows Scheduler Setup Guide](windows_scheduler_setup.md)** which includes: